-For many Wiccans and Pagans, autumn is a time of thanks giving.
+For many Pagans, autumn is a time of giving thanks.
 Although this is the most obvious around the Mabon holiday, if you live in the United States, most of your friends and family will be giving thanks in November.
 If you'd like to tie in to that a little, but with a Pagan flair, you might want to consider doing a short gratitude ritual as a way of expressing your own thankfulness.

 Before you begin, decorate your altar with symbols of the season.
 You may want to choose items that represent abundance, such as: